Greenland

 Money & Payments

-• ATMs are limited, especially outside major towns
+• ATMs are widely available, especially in larger towns and cities

 • There is no black market for cash